wenext-limited/pr-agent/docs/docs/overview/pr_agent_pro.md

 ### Additional features

-Here are some of the additional features and capabilities that Qodo Merge offers:
+Here are some of the additional features and capabilities that Qodo Merge offers, and are not available in the open-source version of PR-Agent:

 | Feature                                                                                                              | Description                                                                                                                                            |
 | -------------------------------------------------------------------------------------------------------------------- |--------------------------------------------------------------------------------------------------------------------------------------------------------|